JuanPabloDiaz/freeForGeeks/README.md

 - [DeleteMyData](https://deletemydata.io/) Guides for the "simplest way to delete your online accounts".
 How to delete your account, from Amazon to Google to Facebook to LinkedIn.
 - [Switching Software](https://switching.software/) "Ethical, easy-to-use and privacy-conscious alternatives to well-known software."
 Mixed recommendations; some good, some bad, but overall an OK reference.
 - [Security In-A-Box](https://securityinabox.org/) Tools and tactics (guides) for digital security on Linux, Windows, Mac, Mobile, and Web.
-- [r/degoogle](r/degoogle) Tips, resources, guides, and more for "expelling Google from your life."
-[Why You Should DeGoogle & Intro DeGoogling Techniques](https://www.reddit.com/r/degoogle/comments/huk4rp/why_you_should_degoogle_intro_degoogling/).
-[Huge list of alternatives to Google products and services](https://www.reddit.com/r/degoogle/comments/g1yu01/google_alternatives_huge_list_restore_your_privacy/). [r/Privacy's wiki on deGoogling is also *helpful.*](r/Privacy's wiki on deGoogling is also _helpful._)
-  [r/privacy](r/privacy) Reddit community dedicated to digital privacy and freedom.
-Resources, news, guides, and more for securing your digital lives.
-[Their wiki is an indispensable source anyone interested in digital privacy](https://www.reddit.com/r/privacy/wiki/index).
 - [They Track You](https://theytrackyou.com/) "A website to raise awareness of online privacy."
 Information on corporate and government tracking, defense of surveillance, and more.
 Very good for beginners.
 - [Richard Stallman](https://www.stallman.org/) Reasons for not using products and services from the biggest technology companies, by the man behind the GNU Project and the Free Software Foundation.
 <!--  ---------------------------- ********************* ADD MORE RESOURCES *****************************  ---------------------------- -->